 - Horde WebMail allows users to download message attachments in a ZIP file and setup handy aliases.

 - It uses the S/MIME and PGP tools for encrypting and signing emails conveniently.

 - Users can get a conversation view of their messages directly in a thread.

-MailerQ is an extremely high-performing Linux mail server which is developed for handling large-scale email requests efficiently.
+MailerQ is an extremely high-performing Linux mail server that is developed for handling large-scale email requests efficiently.
 It is a modern-day solution that integrates some of the best practices in email management.
 Some of its feature set include real-time monitoring, advanced feedback processing, and secure email connections.
 However, the software is not free and requires a substantial fee.
 Thus, it will be a good solution for enterprises that are ready to pay for their service.

 Features of MailerQ

 - MailerQ’s robust management console offers real-time information about email delivery attempts, queues, error logs, and many more.

 - It allows admins to classify the response patterns of their messages and process them based on feedback and server responses.